 Many of the nut breakers are the descendants of African slaves.
 Nut breakers are most often women.
-And it’s these big, strong, courageous women that you should thank if the product has benefited your hair, skin and nails.
 It’s extremely physically intensive to break babassu palm nuts to get the oil.

-Many indigenous communities who relied on nut breaking for their livelihood were threatened, and many physically assaulted, some even killed, by cattle ranchers, loggers, and other groups looking to exploit the Amazonian rain forest’s natural resources.
+Several indigenous communities who have relied on nut breaking for their livelihood for centuries were threatened.
+And many were physically assaulted, some even killed, by cattle ranchers, loggers, and other groups looking to exploit the Amazonian rain forest’s natural resources.

 The nut breakers devised a courageous plan to help preserve their land and livelihood.
 They knew that if their husbands and sons confronted the ranchers, who were often armed, their lives would be at risk.

-These women emerged victorious.
-As a result of the nut breaker’s solidarity and courage, the Free Babassu Law was created in 17 Brazilian municipalities.
-The law protected forests where babassu nut-producing palms grow.
-The nut breakers, many of them landless, now had rights and free access to cultivate babassu.
+Ultimately, the indigenous women emerged victorious.
+Because of the nut breaker’s solidarity and courage, the Free Babassu Law was created.
+The law protects forests in 17 Brazilian municipalities where babassu nut-producing palms grow.
+The nut breakers, many of them formerly landless, now have rights and free access to cultivate babassu.